 Cloud-based applications knock out obsolete practices (punch cards and handwritten timesheets) through time logs for transparent time and attendance management, while in-built review-approval mechanisms speed up processes.
 Automation-based features send data to the payroll system for further calculations.

-Solutions for Smart Managers
+HR Software Solutions for Smart Managers

 HR software must maintain top security and confidentiality standards via fully encrypted and certified servers.
-It also has to support data import from third party systems to make processes smart and ensure that managers have constant access to valuable tools.
+It also has to support data import from third-party systems to make processes smart and ensure that managers have constant access to valuable tools.

 Digital solutions must also be adaptable.
 A company may run with only a few members when introducing the system, but businesses grow exponentially; the HR suite must handle scaling from a staff of five to hundreds without disruption.

 Business performance depends on the output and dedication of employees.
 The more engaged and happy they are, the better their work drives the organisation forward.
 To reach high-efficiency levels, staff need to know that the HR department supports them on every level, for which managers need undisrupted focus.
-Adopting a solution that answers all the needs managers allows them to focus on their most valuable asset: people.
+Adopting a solution that answers all the needs of managers allows them to focus on their most valuable asset: people.

 Talexio offers a custom solution for all your organisational needs to support HR departments in helping their people grow.
 We bring a complete HR suite to the table, providing cloud-based tools for maximising organisational health and making daily processes smarter and faster.
 Based in Malta, the Payroll module within Talexio is specifically designed for companies operating within the Maltese framework.